Distributed Energy Resources: A State of the Market Report

-Distributed Energy Resources (DERs) are small-scale energy resources either in the form of supply side resources like “behind the meter” solar1 or demand side resources like EV charging stations that can curtail power demand (i.e., interruptible loads).
+Distributed energy resources (DERs) are small-scale energy resources either in the form of supply-side resources like “behind the meter” solar (can be any small supply-side resources such as small wind, residential storage, etc.) or demand-side resources like EV charging stations that can curtail power demand (i.e., interruptible loads).
 Most DERs are around 100 kW, though they can range from 1 kW to 10 MW.

 With heavy penetration of “behind the meter” solar energy in the US, we are seeing more and more DERs connected to the grid.
-Additionally, states like California and New York plan to ban the sale of new gas powered vehicles by 2035.
+Additionally, states like California and New York plan to ban the sale of new gas-powered vehicles by 2035.
 These aggressive goals will force the widespread adoption of electric vehicles, which will, in turn, increase the total interruptible load on the grid.
-With vehicle-to-grid technology, we can even expect emergency regulation resources (i.e., resources used by the ISOs to maintain the grid frequency) on the grid in the near future from grid-connected EVs.
+With vehicle-to-grid technology, we can even expect emergency regulation resources (i.e., resources the ISOs use to maintain the grid frequency) on the grid in the near future from grid-connected EVs.

 FERC Order 2222 Changes the Landscape

 NYISO has been one the earliest proponents of DER aggregation in the industry.
-Prior to FERC Order 2222, they already had a separate FERC-approved DER aggregation integration proposal (filed June 2019, approved in January 2020).
-After FERC Order 2222, NYISO promptly filed their proposed tariff changes, and became one of the first ISOs to have a fully approved FERC Order 2222 compliance filing with a planned implementation of later this year.
+Prior to FERC Order 2222, it already had a separate FERC-approved DER aggregation integration proposal (filed June 2019, approved in January 2020).
+After FERC Order 2222, NYISO promptly filed its proposed tariff changes and became one of the first ISOs to have a fully approved FERC Order 2222 compliance filing with a planned implementation of later in 2022.

 - NYISO set a maximum nameplate capability of a DER aggregated resource at 20 MW.
-They think it is in line with their interconnection queue process where small generators need to have a minimum nameplate capacity of 20 MW.
+It thinks it is in line with its interconnection queue process where small generators need to have a minimum nameplate capacity of 20 MW.